 - A copy of your valid Registered Nurse (RN) license (front and back).
 Information regarding California Registered Nurse (RN) licenses may be obtained from the California Board of Registered Nursing, 400 R Street, Suite 4030, P.O.
 Box 944210, Sacramento, CA 94244-2100, telephone: (916) 322-3350.
 Web address: http://www.rn.ca.gov/

 - A copy of your valid cardiopulmonary resuscitation (CPR) certification (front and back) and any other certifications required by this specialty area.

 - Verification of your completion of nursing education.
 Qualifying education must be verified by copy of diploma showing major or transcripts showing coursework completed.
 Information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found at http://sfdhr.org/index.aspx?page=456.

 - Verification of all experience needed to meet the minimum qualifications of the position (specialty area).
 Verification Forms for all specialty areas are available at www.dphhumanresources.org or by clinking on the link below:

-- A list of three (3) references and your consent to contact these references after you have identified as a finalist in the selection process.
+- A minimum of two (2) references and your consent to contact these references after you have identified as a finalist in the selection process.